bartdavids/ML/README.md

 - Stores a class for logistic regression

 Regression.py
-- Examples useing the Linear and logistic regression classes
+- Examples using the Linear and Logistic regression classes
 - Uses the wine quality dataset
 - Compares linear and regression for similar problems
 - Compares adam with gradient descent to compare performance